 6.2.
 If specified in the Order Form that the Client is to pay the Charges in advance or by direct debit, then such payments shall be made on or before the date specified in the Order Form.

 6.3.
 Charges will be invoiced and paid in Australian Dollars unless otherwise agreed in the Order Form.
-Where applicable, GST will be added to the Charges.
+Charges are inclusive of GST.

 7. INTELLECTUAL PROPERTY RIGHTS

 7.1.
 The Client acknowledges that all Intellectual Property Rights in the Service and the Output Materials belong and shall continue to belong to Brontech and/or Brontech's third party suppliers.
 Brontech grants a non- transferable licence to the Client to use the Service and Output Material in accordance with the terms of this Agreement.

 7.2.
 Brontech acknowledges all Intellectual Property Rights in the Client Information belong and shall continue to belong to the Client.
 The Client grants to Brontech a non-transferable, non-exclusive, royalty free licence to use, disclose and copy the Customer Information to enable Brontech to provide the Service and carry out its obligations under this Agreement.

 (a) it will not use or exploit the Intellectual Property Rights in the Service or Output Material or permit others to use or exploit the Intellectual Property Rights in the Service or Output Material outside of the terms of the licence granted to the Client in clause7.1 this Agreement;

 (b) all computers and/or IT systems which Brontech are required to use, access or modify as part of the Professional Services are legally licensed to the Client or are the Client's property and that such activities by Brontech will not infringe the rights of any third party;

 (c) the use of the Service in conjunction with any software, equipment, materials and/or services (which are not supplied by Brontech) will not infringe the rights of any third party;